KieniL/linux-connector/README.md

 Otherwise there is a unknownHostException

-Set environment variable on host machine (variableName = AUTH_URL) for the authservice if not used with docker
+Set environment variable on host machine (variableName = AUTH_URL) for the authservice if not used with docker Additionally set the variables for the services on the machine where the apiservice runs if not used with docker (variableNames are AUTH_URL and CONN_URL)
+The variablenames should be URL:port e.g http://localhost:8082 (authservice)

 # Containerization
 Run dockerbuild.sh to build the container images
 Run docker-compose up -d to create the containers based on images

+## API Endpoints

 ## Connections EndPoints
 /connection